hmarrochio/Machine-Learning-and-the-Stock-Market/README.md

    - `Adj Close`: The adjusted close price, it takes into account company actions, such as paying dividends as well as stock splits.

-   We will also calculate with `Adj Close` the `Return` $\frac{P_{t} - P_{t-1}}{P_{t-1}}$ and `Log-return` $\mathrm{log} \left( \frac{P_{t}}{P_{t-1}}\right)$, where $P_t$ is the `Adj Close` price at day $t$.
+   We will also calculate the `Return` $\frac{P_{t} - P_{t-1}}{P_{t-1}}$ and `Log-return` $\mathrm{log} \left( \frac{P_{t}}{P_{t-1}}\right)$, where $P_t$ is the `Adj Close` price at day $t$.

 ### Overview about EDA

-The first step on my EDA is simply to learn about the properties of the companies in S&P-500, which ones are the companies that has a bigger participation in market capital, which sectors are more represented.
+The first step of my EDA is simply to learn about the properties of the companies featured in S&P-500, in terms of participation in the stock market capital and which sectors are more represented.

 Another important aspect of the preliminary EDA is to understand the presence of null values.
 In our case, null values have meaning: if a stock only started being exchanged at a certain date - so in our example some time after 2010, it will __not have a price at earlier dates!__ There are a few options on how to deal with this fact.
-For the scope of this project, since $85.5$% of stocks do not have null values in the time interval represented by the data, we will make sure we only analyze stocks that do not have null values.
-This assumption would need to be revisited if we needed market information right now to make trades, but since we are looking at historical data, and we have enough of it, we will choose the simpler assumption.
+For the scope of this project, since $85.5$% of stocks have data in the full range of dates, we will make sure we only analyze stocks that do not have null values.
+This assumption would need to be revisited if we needed market information right now to make trades, but since we are looking at historical data and benchmarking models, we will choose the simpler assumption.

 Next, we calculate return and log-return, selecting companies by 2 major criteria: top N stocks ordered by `Weight` or simply picking at random N stocks (always making sure there are no null values for the date range of interest).
 We can transform the data, choose a time period and then calculate correlation matrices between each stock.

 At least for this part of the analysis, correlation matrices are the most important piece of data we construct.
 For such, we explore how to select the stocks to be analyzed, as well as the time period we use to calculate the correlation matrix with respect to `Return`.
 One difficulty is that using longer periods of time is useful for isolating signal, but it also dilutes many interactions between the stocks.
-Exploring how to navigate these constraints will be a major contender during my capstone.
+Exploring how to navigate this tradeoff will be a major point during my modeling phase.

 Finally, we can calculate the eigenvalues for the correlation matrices between stock symbols.
 By analyzing the structure of the distribution of the eigenvalues, we can isolate which range is most likely due to random correlations, by fitting to the expectation of RMT and the Marcenko-Pastur pdf.